Roberto Serrano

-Roberto Serrano (born 1964) is a Spanish–American economist, currently serving as the Harrison S. Kravis University Professor of Economics at Brown University.
-Serrano is a Fellow of the Econometric Society and a former Member of the Council of the Game Theory Society.
+Roberto Serrano (born 1964) is a Spanish-American economist.
+He is the Harrison S. Kravis University Professor of Economics at Brown University.
+Serrano is a fellow of the Econometric Society and a former Member of the Council of the Game Theory Society.

-Biography
+Career

+Serrano is the Harrison S. Kravis University Professor of Economics at Brown University.
+He is known for his work in game theory and serves as an editor at Games and Economic Behavior.

+In 2026, after nine Brown students were injured in the 2025 Brown University shooting, including two of his students, Serrano changed the midterm exam for ECON 1170 to be a take-home, closed-book exam.
+The class scored an average of 96, rather than the historical average of between 65 and 80.
+Combined with other signs of AI usage, Serrano changed the final exam to be in person.
+After 30% of the class did not show up and the class scored an average of 48, he ultimately voided the midterm, saying that "humanity has chosen to become idiots".
+The incident led to widespread debate over the role of artificial intelligence in academics and education, while Serrano himself criticized Brown University's administration for not doing enough to prevent cheating.

+Personal life

-Robert Serrano was born in Madrid, Spain on October 26, 1964.
-Roberto Serrano earned a Bachelor of Arts in Economics from the Complutense University of Madrid in 1987 and an M.A. and Ph.D. in economics from Harvard University in 1990 and 1992, respectively.
+Roberto Serrano was born in Madrid, Spain on October 26, 1964.
+He earned a Bachelor of Arts in economics from the Complutense University of Madrid in 1987 and an M.A. and Ph.D. in economics from Harvard University in 1990 and 1992, respectively.

+Serrano has been blind since 17.